How to Determine if a Rectangle is Perfect

 points.add(p)

-# determine if the areas are the same
+# check if the area is the same

 expectedArea = (X2 - X1) * (Y2 - Y1)